zopencommunity/meta/README.md

 * Selecting `'/'` as the root filesystem will allow the tools to be available system-wide for all users who configure their usage.
 The install needs to be done by a sysadmin [or someone with sufficient rights using the `sudo` port for example] as the installer will write files to the `/usr` tree and configuration information to /etc. There will also be a configuration file written as `/etc/zopen-config` - this can be sourced by other users.

-* Removing zopen and the Zopen Community once installed involves:
+* Removing zopen and the zopen community once installed involves:
   * Uninstalling all installed packages; removing any copies of `zopen-config`
   * Removing the configured zopen root directory (by default `/usr/local/zopen` but is set during installation)
   * Running a command to find any final orphaned symlinks on the system, such as: `/bin/find $ZOPEN_ROOTFS -type l -exec test ! -e {} \; -print`